dmg9626/dmg9626.github.io/games/its-haunt-time.md

 <hr>

 <h3>Background</h3>
-<p>This game was developed in my Games Workshop I class as a vertical-slice prototype, with more levels/features planned for the future.</p>
+<p>This game was developed in my Games Workshop I class as a vertical-slice prototype, with plans for more levels/features in the future.</p>

-<p>As lead programmer, I created a flexible system for scripting the interactable objects in the game, as well as setting up the Unity -> Android/WebGL build pipeline and touch controls.
-I applied what I learned about software design patterns and ended up developing a very clean, robust codebase that I'd consider using in future projects.</p>
+<p>As lead programmer, I created a flexible system for scripting the interactable objects in the game, as well as setting up the Unity -> Android/WebGL build pipeline.
+I also strived to make the touch controls easy and accessible for players on both WebGL and mobile devices.
+I applied what I learned about software design patterns and ended up developing a very clean, robust codebase that I'd consider leveraging in future projects.</p>

 <p>One of the biggest challenges we faced was making the game mechanics feel intuitive to the player.
 We strived to avoid falling back on tutorials to direct the player; our goal was to let the gameplay teach the player.</p>